 You can unit-test a subsystem by isolating it from the rest of the model.

 You can create a closed-loop testing scenario for a controller by adding a plant model to the test harness.

 You can keep your main model clear of unneeded verification blocks by placing Model Verification and Test Assessment blocks in the test harness.

 To assign a test harness to a test case, select Test Harness in the System Under Test section of the Test Manager.

 You can save the harness with your model, or you can save it in an external file.
 If your model is under change management, consider saving the test harness in an external file.
 The harness works the same whether it is internal or external to the model.
 For more information, see Manage Test Harnesses and Synchronize Changes Between Test Harness and Model.

-In this example, you create a harness to test the shift_logic subsystem of the model
+In this example, you create a harness to test the

 Open the model

 Right-click the shift_logic subsystem.
 From the context menu, select TestHarness > Create for 'shift_logic'.